antoinemouchet/PythonModules/README.md

 ## POO_Example

-Script to get a bit more familiar with Object Oriented Programming in Python
+Script to get a bit more familiar with Object Oriented Programming in Python .
+(Found on Internet)

 ### How to use?